-The proposed Freight Mobility Research Institute (FMRI) mission is to address critical issues affecting the planning, design, operation, and safety of the nation’s intermodal freight transportation system, in order to strengthen our nation’s economic competitiveness.
+The FMRI's mission is to address critical issues affecting planning, design, operation, and safety of the nation’s intermodal freight transportation systems, in order to strengthen nation’s economic competitiveness.
 Efficient and safe freight movement is inextricably linked to the economic vitality of a local area, state, region and beyond.
-In consultation with stakeholders, as well as USDOT’s strategic priorities, as expressed in FAST Act Improving Mobility of People and Goods priority and the known exclusive topic areas established by the Secretary of Transportation, we will focus on research and development that improves freight mobility through information technology, freight network modelling and operations, intermodal logistics, as well as freight and supply chain sustainability to promote smart cities, improve multimodal connections, systems integration and security, data modeling and analytical tools to optimize freight movements and improve efficiency.
-Also, advance regional planning and setting of transportation priorities that deliver higher practice and economic growth and enhance productivity.
-These research efforts will (i) support maintenance and improvement of mobility in the face of growing traffic and shrinking resources; (ii) develop methodologies that link the performance of the U.S. freight transportation system; (iii) increase border-crossing efficiency while maintaining security and resilience: and (iv) improve air quality to advance personal health as well as translate into reduced energy consumption, reduce congestion, and cooperative performance improvement.
+In consultation with stakeholders, as well as the USDOT’s strategic priorities, as expressed in "FAST Act Improving Mobility of People and Goods" priority and the known exclusive topic areas established by the Secretary of Transportation, the FMRI members will focus their research on improving freight mobility through information technology, freight network modelling and operations, intermodal logistics, as well as freight and supply chain sustainability.
+The researcher's efforts will (i) support maintaining and developing mobility in the face of growing traffic and shrinking resources; (ii) develop methodologies for improving the performance of the U.S. freight transportation system; (iii) increase border-crossing efficiency while maintaining security and resilience: and (iv) improve air quality for improving public health, reducing energy consumption, and congestion.